 The Roadie features a more cube-like design compared to the long rectangular shapes of other coolers.
 Favoring height over length, it easily fits upright 2-liter bottles or wine bottles and offers a generous 76-can capacity.
 Its ample storage space provides plenty of room for multiple people or several days’ worth of perishable supplies.

-Some may hesitate at the YETI’s high price, but considering its rugged durability, extensive features, and superb insulation, the YETI Roadie is built for outdoor use and designed to last.
+Some may hesitate at the YETI’s high price, but considering its rugged durability, extensive features, and superb insulation, the Roadie is built for outdoor use and designed to last.
 It’s an investment in a versatile cooler that’s ideal for everything from casual outings to camping trips and won’t need replacing for many years.

-XSpec 60 QT
+Xspec Pro 60 QT

-Most Durable and Insulated
+Most Durable Cooler

-CleverHiker Rating: 4.7/5.0
+CleverHiker Rating: 4.6/5.0

-Price: $220
+Price: $227

 Empty Weight: 31 lb.
-1 oz.

 Volume: 57 qt.